SebastianFurnier/LINK_SHORTENER/README.md

 ## Description
 Welcome to **Link Shortener**, a personal project built with Maven, Java, Spring Boot, and MySQL.

-This app receives a URL and returns a shortened version, which is the backend URL plus an ID that identifies the original URL.
+This app receives a URL and returns an ID that represents the original URL in the DB.
 This ID is a combination of six numbers and letters.

 ### Can collisions occur between different URLs?